Centril/rfcs/text/0000-gradual-struct-init.md

 5. before `p` goes out of scope, `p` must have been definitively initialized at some point at least once.

+In all cases, definitive initialization of fields are checked in the same manner as for local fields prior to this RFC.

 # Drawbacks
 [drawbacks]: #drawbacks